mnuzzolo/Recipies-App/README.txt

 I spent about 5 hours on this take home assignment.
 I allocated my time on creating the initial view and then on making incremental improvements like image caching and then unit testing the cache.

 ### Trade-offs and Decisions:
 Since this is a take home project, I didn't spend a ton of time designing or customizing the UI.
 I decided to use a list view rather than a grid and did not attempt to design anything for tablet or for MacOS, just in the interest of time.
 I did make a basic UI for when the endpoint returned invalid or empty data however.
-I could have implemented a ViewModel for my RecipieView, but I decided against it based on how simple the Recipie class ended up being.
-If I had any more complicated logic there I would have created one that initialized around a recipie object.
+I also implemented a ViewModel for my RecipeView, which wraps some of the basic data in the Recipe object and handles business logic.

 ### Weakest Part of the Project:
 At the moment the app is fairly basic, I think if I had more time I would have thought of a more interesting or creative UI but what we have now gets the job done.